Shoot wrestling: History

-After the breakup of the original Universal Wrestling Federation, shoot wrestling branched into several disciplines.
+After the breakup of the Newborn Universal Wrestling Federation, shoot wrestling branched into several disciplines.
 One of the first top stars to leave was "Tiger Mask" Satoru Sayama in 1985, he was dissatisfied with the UWF's internal politics and decided to follow his dream of founding his own martial art discipline.
 He combined his knowledge of shoot wrestling and other martial arts to create a legitimate fighting style which he later named "Shooto", holding the first amateur event in 1986 and first professional event in 1989.
-Nobuhiko Takada and his supporters went to found UWF International, Akira Maeda founded Fighting Network RINGS while Yoshiaki Fujiwara went to found Pro Wrestling Fujiwara Gumi ("Fujiwara family"), in the latter, a few wrestlers such as Masakatsu Funaki and Minoru Suzuki, dissatisfied with Fujiwara's turn to lucha libre-inspired style and lack of focus in fighting skills, founded Pancrase in 1993, a company which used shoot-wrestling rules but promoted real unscripted fights.
+Other wrestlers took the UWF's ideas in different directions.
+Nobuhiko Takada and his supporters went to found UWF International, which retained shoot wrestling's realistic fighting style but placed greater emphasis on the presentation and spectacle of professional wrestling.
+In contrast, Akira Maeda founded Fighting Network RINGS, which initially distinguished itself by bringing in foreign martial artists and placing greater emphasis on authentic fighting backgrounds.
+While Yoshiaki Fujiwara went to found Pro Wrestling Fujiwara Gumi ("Fujiwara family"), which focused more heavily on technical and catch wrestling skills while remaining a professional wrestling promotion.
+On the latter, a few wrestlers such as Masakatsu Funaki and Minoru Suzuki, dissatisfied with Fujiwara's turn to lucha libre-inspired style and lack of focus in fighting skills, founded Pancrase in 1993, which adopted shoot wrestling techniques and rules but replaced worked matches with real, unscripted fights.

 The multiple successors and organizations inspired by the UWF range from professional wrestling, to MMA and even standalone martial arts styles, they are collectively known as the "U-Kei" ("U-Group" or "U-Class").

-Shoot wrestling itself was popular until the mid-90s due the demise of the UWFi in 1996 and the simultaneous rise of mixed martial arts in Japan led to a sharp decline in popularity.
+At its peak, the UWF movement had a substantial following in Japan, with its various promotions drawing audiences in the tens of thousands.
+The Newborn UWF's 1989 U-Cosmos event at the Tokyo Dome drew a reported 60,000 spectators, while the UWFi's 1995 crossover event with New Japan Pro-Wrestling drew a reported 67,000 (The NJPW–UWFi interpromotional feud of 1995 has also been cited as an influence on Eric Bischoff for the creation of the New World Order storyline in WCW).
+However, the same movement that popularized shoot-style wrestling also helped create the foundation for the emerging sport of mixed martial arts, and by the late 1990s the appeal of legitimate combat had increasingly shifted away from worked shoot wrestling.
+The contrast became particularly apparent in 1997: Kingdom Professional Wrestling, the direct successor to UWFi, struggled to attract audiences, while the inaugural PRIDE Fighting Championships event, held at the Tokyo Dome in October, drew 47,860 spectators for the legitimate MMA bout between Rickson Gracie and UWFi ace Nobuhiko Takada.
+Kingdom folded the following year, while PRIDE went on to become one of the world's leading MMA promotions.
 Most shoot wrestlers started to migrate into MMA—Fighting Network RINGS itself became a full MMA promotion—or back to more theatrical forms of professional wrestling.